casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 ## Installing the Contract

-Installing the enhanced NFT contract to global state requires the use of a [Deploy](https://docs.casper.network/developers/dapps/sending-deploys/).
+Installing the enhanced NFT contract to global state requires using a [Deploy](https://docs.casper.network/developers/dapps/sending-deploys/).
 But before proceeding with the installation, verify the network state and the status of the account that will send the installation deploy.

 ### Querying Global State